 4. Franchising as a Distribution Strategy

-Another element in the marketing strategy of McDonald’s is franchising.
+Another element in the marketing strategy of McDonald’s is a specific distribution strategy through franchising.
 Although it also serves as a business model, franchising has enabled the fast-food company to enter a foreign market and thus, has allowed it to expand its operation across the globe.
 In other words, the practice is also an internationalization strategy and a mode of entry.

 Franchising essentially enables an organization to create a network of independent business operators in a particular regional market or the entire global market.
 These operators or franchisees are responsible for running their own businesses but they also collectively serve as a distribution channel for delivering quality-controlled products to the target market.

 The fast food concept and the overall operational efficiency observed in different branches have attracted the attention of investors and the restaurant industry.
 Note that the company generates some its revenues from the rent, royalties, and fees paid by the franchisees.
 However, despite these costs, franchisees are assured with a high return on their investments.

 A corporate social responsibility or CSR program signifies not only the philanthropic values of a business organization but also its attempt to promote or improve its public image.
 In other words, a CSR also serves as a component of marketing strategy because of the positive publicity it provides.